NexPlayer/Android-SDK/properties.md

 Allows custom ID3 tags added to timed metadata in content to be recognized and handled by NexPlayer.

 When customized ID3 tags with additional information have been added to the timed metadata in content, this property can be used to help NexPlayer recognize and pass those ID3 tags and the extra information they contain to an application.

 Additional customized timed metadata will be saved as an ArrayList of NexID3TagText objects and can be retrieved by calling NexID3TagInformation.getArrExtraData.

-This property must be setbeforeNexPlayer.openis called.
+This property must be set before NexPlayer.open is called.

 **Type:** String